For a long time, distance learning or correspondence courses as they were sometimes known, had a stigma attached to them.

 Online, distance learning and home study courses are now seen by many as being beneficial to both the student and the employer.

 - Removes barriers to learning – from working, to raising a family, to being a carer, to being uncomfortable in a traditional learning environment of the classroom, when someone opts to learn online, the learning barriers they face are removed.
-They choose when and where to study.
+If you want to pursue a masters in communication, for example, you can choose when and where to study.

 - Progress – studying whilst employed means that an employee can progress without forfeiting their current position.
 Alongside their home study diploma or degree, students are backing up theory with valuable work experience.